 - 7.8.1.
 Allow underutilized spaces to revert to forest or meadow.
 Permitting spaces to revert to pre-disturbance conditions is an effective way to not only provide habitat and enhance biodiversity, but it reduces maintenance costs for the Department.
 Where possible, mowed lawns not actively used by the public should be restored as meadows or forest, depending on the existing environmental context and adjacent use. - 7.8.2.
 Develop a mowing strategy for meadows and fields to promote avian and insect habitat.
 Former agricultural lands have reverted to meadow and grassland at several open space parcels owned by the Town.
 These spaces provide critical habitat for migrating birds and a host of pollinators and other insects.
 Inappropriate mowing practices can interrupt the life cycle of these species and contribute to devastating declines in populations.
 It is recommended that careful analysis of these spaces to determine what time of year is the best for mowing, to protect these disappearing habitats.
 One strategy would be to mow 1/3 of particular space at a time, to allow life cycle succession/ stability.
 Often, annual (early spring), winter, or biannual mowing is all that is needed to keep these spaces open while providing much needed fodder and nesting territories for wildlife.
 (CT-DEEP BMP's should be followed) - 7.8.3.
 Review/ alter current trail management practices to reduce/eliminate degradation of trails.
 Wherever feasible, the Department should seek to maintain trails on foot to avoid damage to the trail caused by vehicular access.
-This is particularly important along trails adjacent to waterbodies, wetlands, and lowlying areas.
+This is particularly important along trails adjacent to waterbodies, wetlands, and low-lying areas.
 Use of vehicles not only widens the trail, but damages adjacent tree roots and creates ruts, compaction, and erosion.
-In some cases, repair or even the relocation of trails is advised to avoid further impacts to sensitive resources and to restrict the overall width of the trail.
+In some cases, repair or even the relocation of trails is advised to avoid further impacts to sensitive resources and to restrict the overall width of the trail. - 7.8.4.
+Develop new leasing policies for Town-owned farmland.in conjunction with Objective 8.4.